 Prince Harry (Source: www.princeofwales.gov.uk)

-In the video, which was filmed in 2006 when he was a cadet at the Sandhurst military college, Harry is heard to say off-camera to a colleague: “How do you feel?
+In the recently leaked video, which was filmed in 2006 when he was a cadet at Sandhurst, the royal military college, Harry is heard to say off-camera “How do you feel?
 Gay?
 Queer on the side?”

-While Harry has apologised for the racist remarks, he has not commented on the so-called homophobic language in the video.
+While Harry has now apologised for the racist remarks, he has not done so for the homophobic term he used in the video.

 In a statement to Britain’s Pink News, Ben Summerskill, chief executive of Stonewall, said: “It’s conspicuous that Prince Harry has expressed regret for his racist remarks, but not yet for his homophobic ones.”

 He called on the prince to swiftly “offer an appropriate apology, in particular to those lesbian and gay personnel currently on active duty in Iraq and Afghanistan.”